-Granite vs Quartz Worktops
+Granite vs Quartz Slab Used For Worktops

-Quartz Worktops, on the other hand, are a mixture of pulverized quartz and a special resin.
+Quartz slabs, on the other hand, are a mixture of pulverized quartz and a special resin.
 At the ratio of 93% quartz and 7% resin.
 Which allows complete customisation of styles, colours and textures.

-Advantages of Quartz Worktops
+Advantages of Quartz Slabs

-Advantages of Granite Worktops
+Advantages of Granite Slabs

 - Samples you are shown can never fully represent the counter you receive.
 The stones are natural and will differ in appearance.

-- Quartz worktops, due to the huge amount of customisability, will allow you to have a personal touch to your designs.
+- Quartz slabs, due to the huge amount of customisability, will allow you to have a personal touch to your designs.
 It is also very easy to replicate various natural stones aesthetically; including marble and granite, and also some “exotic” colours.
 Quartz has the potential to fit in any home, regardless of decoration.

 - If not maintained correctly, granite can also begin to stain.
 You must annually have it sealed.